AalianKhan/mushroom-strategy/README.md

 ## Strategy options

-[//]: # (TODO: Describe the default values of below table.)
 You can set strategy options to further customize the dashboard.
+By default, all views are enabled which include lights, fans, covers, switches, climates and cameras.
+All chips are also enabled which count the number of devices on for the platforms light, fan, cover and climate.
+It also auto-selects a weather entity for the weather chip.

-The options are available:
+The options available are:

 | Name                 | Type                      | Default                                                 | Description                                                                               |
 |:---------------------|:--------------------------|:--------------------------------------------------------|:------------------------------------------------------------------------------------------|